Enduro, enduro, enduro. It’s everywhere. Like a dayglo goggle-wearing plague the word is plastered all over the world of mountain bikes at the mo.

 The idea is to only wear them during certain sections (descents, basically) and the rest of time they’re either kept in your backpack or even on your helmet.

 Don’t knock it until you’ve tried it.
 Some riders swear by the protection and levels of focus/concentration afforded by strapping on a pair of goggles.

-Product pick: Smith Optics Fuel V2 Sweat-X M Mountain goggles are a suitably garish pair of enduro-goggs.
+Product pick: Smith Optics Fuel V2 Sweat-X M Mountain goggles (this is an old post and the linked content no longer exists) are a suitably garish pair of enduro-goggs.

 Banish punctures from your riding by making the move to tubeless.